 Challenges Faced When Starting a Small Business – Staying Productive

-Another significant challenge when working for yourself is maintaining your productivity.
+Another significant small business challenge is working for yourself is maintaining your productivity.
 Without someone setting your targets and checking in on your progress, it’s up to you to manage your workload and stay productive.
 These challenges faced when starting a small business can be overcome.

 Some useful tips for staying productive when working for yourself include: